Borderlands 2: Critical reception

-The game received generally positive reviews upon release, according to review aggregator Metacritic.
+The game received generally positive reviews upon release, according to review aggregator platform Metacritic.
 Many reviewers agreed that the game is a notable improvement over the original.

 Allistair Pinsof, writing for Destructoid, praised the gunplay and the variety of guns, which can change the gameplay experience as different weapons force players to approach combat differently.
 However, he was disappointed by the conservative mission design, especially for a game that features over-the-top characters.
 Christian Donlan from Eurogamer liked how distinct the gun manufacturers are, and felt that they have successfully modified the pace of play.
 He also lauded the extensive customisation options, and the enemy variety.
 PC Gamers Tom Francis agreed, adding that the enemy designs keep the combat interesting and engaging.
 Chris Watters from GameSpot praised the gunplay, describing it as "solid" and "satisfying", though he was disappointed that combat seemed largely similar across the four classes.
 He also praised the world of Pandora for being a "vibrant, living place", as opposed to Borderlands desolate desert.
 Both Donland and Dan Ryckert from Game Informer appreciated the quality-of-life adjustments Gearbox implemented, with Ryckert saying that they made the game a "noticeably superior experience" when compared with the first game.
 Mike Minotti from VentureBeat described Borderlands 2 as an excellent blend of FPS and RPG, and praised Gearbox for perfecting the looter-shooter genre.
 However, he criticised the game for reusing dungeons and the presence of some overpowered enemies.
 The game's driving component was considered to be a missed opportunity.
 Bob Mackey of 1Up.com appreciated the improvements to the sequel but felt Gearbox could have done more, stating: "Sure, the changes here are enough to merit a "2," but I don't see the basic experience being elevated in any way outside of some minor improvements."